Brixsta/Sidebar/README.md

 - Coding exercise
 - Practice making an animated sidebar
 - Used fixed positioning for the elements
-- Used rotateZ and translate to create animated hamburger menu
+- rotateZ and translate to create animated hamburger menu
+- ::before and ::after pseudo elements for link hover effect